-How Hendrik became a traveling SAP Business Analyston 15 April 2019 for Tech Graduates
+How Hendrik became a traveling SAP Business Analyston 21 September 2019 for Graduates

 - 24 years old

 - Into sports: ski instructor in winter and mountainbike & cycling in summer

 - Likes to explore different countries

 - SAP Business Analyst at Umicore since October 2017